futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • monthly_plan – array of 12 objects where each object has
    { month (1-12),
      focus (primary skill/theme),
-     practice (max 3 bullet strings; each bullet must specify what to do and why it matters), goal (SMART result for that month),
+     practice (max 3 bullet strings; format each as: Action — this matters because Why.
+Keep it one string so the UI can render nested bullets.
+Do not include session counts or durations), goal (SMART result for that month),
      explanation (2-3 sentences explaining why this month’s work matters and how it supports the northstar) course_rec {title, url, benefit} }
 • quarterly_summary – object with keys Q1, Q2, Q3, Q4; each value is one paragraph recapping progress and setting the next stage.
 • kpi – 3-4 measurable indicators of progress (tracks finished, followers gained, etc.).
-• support_channels – array of strings (e.g., "Discord (https://discord.gg/WhW9Ae4TZV)", "mentor sessions", "community feedback hours").
+• support_channels – array of strings (e.g., "Discord", "mentor sessions", "online feedback hours").

 Logic rules for creation of the JSON object above: